 - High Yield.
 A single manufacturing run at 500-liter scale can yield many thousands of doses of an AAV gene therapy. - High Purity.
 A relatively high percentage of AAV vectors contain the therapeutic DNA, reducing the number of empty capsids compared to alternative manufacturing approaches.
 In addition, the baculovirus system eliminates the risk of introducing mammalian cell derived impurities. - Scalability.
 This process is reproducible at volumes ranging from 0.02 liters to 500 liters. - Promising Regulatory Framework.
-AAV gene therapy products manufactured with the baculovirus system include Glybera, the only approved AAV gene therapy product in the Western world, and the marketed vaccines Flublok and Cervarix.
+Although to date no gene therapy product has been approved in the United States, products manufactured with the baculovirus system include the AAV gene therapy, Glybera, which is approved in Europe, and the marketed vaccines Flublok and Cervarix.